-Three Months Ended April 30, 2023 2022 2022

-Net cash provided by operating activities \$ 22,025 \$ 33,560 Net cash used in investing activities (8,210) (3,952) Net cash provided by (used in) financing activities 385 (12) Net increase in cash, cash equivalents and restricted cash \$ 14,200 \$ 29,596
+Three Months Ended April 30, 2024 2023 (in thousands) Net cash provided by (used in) operating activities \$ (14,951) \$ 22,025 Net cash provided by (used in) investing activities 2,135 (8,210) Net cash provided by (used in) financing activities (288) 385 Net increase (decrease) in cash, cash equivalents and restricted cash \$ (13,104) \$ 14,200

-Net Cash Provided by Operating Activities
+Net Cash Provided by (Used in) Operating Activities

-Net cash provided by operating activities decreased for the three months ended April 30, 2023, as compared to the same period in the prior fiscal year, primarily attributable to increased net loss adjusted for certain non-cash items and increased inventory purchases, partially offset by increased liabilities associated with the timing of payments to our suppliers and higher collections of accounts receivable associated with the timing of sales.
+Net cash used in operating activities increased for the three months ended April 30, 2024, as compared to the same period in the prior fiscal year, primarily attributable to reductions in working capital including payments for chip development costs and a higher net loss, adjusted for certain non-cash items.

-Net Cash Used in Investing Activities
+Net Cash Provided by (Used in) Investing Activities

-Net cash used in investing activities increased for the three months ended April 30, 2023, as compared to the same period in the prior fiscal year, primarily due to approximately \$5.9 million of net investment in debt securities, which we resumed in the second half of fiscal year 2023 following the liquidation of such investments in fiscal year 2022 to finance the acquisition of Oculii, and an approximately \$0.7 million claim from an acquisition escrow account in fiscal year 2023 that did not recur in fiscal year 2024, partially offset by approximately \$2.4 million less in payments for the purchase of property and equipment and licenses.
+Net cash provided by investing activities increased for the three months ended April 30, 2024, as compared to the same period in the prior fiscal year, primarily attributable to approximately \$9.2 million of net cash receipts from our debt security investments, and \$1.2 million less in payments for the purchase of capital assets.